KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 The green graph indicate the usual 2U at 1U decay with the initial 20% gauge drop \(aura tax\).
 It predicts that after 4EC ticks

-EDIT: there is no gauge left at all and no electro aura persists.
+EDIT: there is no gauge left at all and no Electro aura persists.

 The red graph does not contain aura tax \(which implies that it happened when the 1U Electro aura applied and that the second slower decay rate persists after the aura was refreshed with the 2U Electro\).
 As we can see, after 4EC ticks there is 0.53 seconds of Electro aura left which is exactly what happens in the clip.